 Limitations to Online Marketing

-Another challenge is the issue of poor internet connection.
-Even though most Internet Service Providers charge a lot, network outages are common.
+2. Poor Internet Connection: Even though most Internet Service Providers charge a lot, network outages are common.
 Sometimes, you may need to be in a particular (often uncomfortable) spot in your house or office to be able to maximise the use of the internet.

-Nigerians are more inclined to do in-person transactions.
+4. Distrust of Online Vendors: Nigerians are more inclined to do in-person transactions.
 They have a general distrust about anything they cannot see, touch or, experience with their senses.
 This can limit online marketing since the core of it, is that customers do not necessarily have to physically experience whatever they are purchasing.

 This distrust is not unfounded because too many people have ordered goods online and gotten things that are completely different from what they ordered.
 These experiences are popularly posted on social media platforms like Twitter as “What I ordered vs what I got”.

 Tied to this distrust is a fear that products may not be delivered when they are expected to be or worse, products may never get delivered.
-Too many people have been defrauded of their hard-earned money in this manner and it has left in its wake, a wariness for online marketing.
+Too many people have been defrauded of their hard-earned money in this manner and it has left in its wake a wariness for online marketing.

-How to Overcome the Limitations to Online Business
+Overcoming the Limitations to Online Business

 2. Create strategies around the limitations: Which of the limitations outlined above will particularly affect the size of your market?
 Once you identify the limitations, then you can think of a walkaround.
 For example, is the problem trust?
 What is the root of this distrust?
 Most of the time, it is a lack of communication.
 If you are selling a product or service, invest in good descriptions and follow up your descriptions with professional photos.
 Most sellers do not properly describe their products or are too lazy to update their pages.
 This erodes trust.